DilShashi/Sinhala-Spelling-Grammar-Checker/README.md

 Feel free to contribute to this project by:
 - Expanding the dataset for better accuracy.
 - Improving algorithms for faster and more reliable processing.
-- Adding features like a GUI for user-friendly interaction.